What is Ability to Benefit?

 The Ability to Benefit (ATB) provision in the Higher Education Act gives adults without a high school diploma or equivalent access to federal student aid.
 ATB is a critical dual enrollment strategy for ensuring equitable access to postsecondary education for adults working to complete their secondary credential.
 Unfortunately, ATB is poorly understood and massively underutilized, in no small part due to the fluctuation of legislative approval.

 Under ATB, eligible adults can receive federal student aid (primarily Pell Grants) to simultaneously complete their high school credential while earning a postsecondary credential.
 To be eligible for ATB, an adult must enroll in an eligible career pathway program AND do one of three options:

 - pass a US Department of Education-approved test;

-- pass 6 credit hours of college courses; or
+- complete 6 credit hours towards a postsecondary credential; or

 - be admitted through a “state defined process.”

 NCTN provides technical assistance to state systems to scale and sustain Ability to Benefit implementation.
 If you are seeking technical assistance for your state or institution, email Judy Mortrude at email@example.com.